Chapter 10 : Thank You

 I was completely over analysing every move that I was making.
 Every move was so deliberate and so controlled.
-I could feel his eyes on me and I was determined that I would do it perfectly.
+I could feel his eyes on me, watching my every momvement and I was determined that I would do it perfectly.
 I was not going to slip up and allow him to criticise me.
 Every muscle in my body was so tense.
 I was gripping that knife as if my life was depending on it.
 I swear my knuckles were turning white with the pressure and my hand was beginning to shake I was so tense.

 ‘There, done,’ I said, silently breathing a sigh of relief when I was finally finished and was able to add the ingredients to the potion.

-‘Thank you,’ came a voice from behind me.
+‘Thank you,’ came a quiet voice from beside me.

-I whirled around to the direction of the voice in shock.
+My eyes flashed up to meet his face.
 I must have imagined that.
 Malfoy could not just have said thank you.
 Malfoy never says thank you.
 Malfoy is never nice to anyone, least of all me.
 In the whole seven years that I had known him, I had never heard him utter those words.

 ‘What?’
 I said in confusion.
 My brain refused to believe that he had just said those words.
 He was going to have to say them again if I was going to believe that he had just said that.